yihedeng9/rlhf-summary-notes/Notes/R1_reasoning.md

 ---

-Thanks to [Dang Nguyen](https://hsgser.github.io/) for pointing to some of the relevant papers!
+Thanks to [Dang Nguyen](https://hsgser.github.io/) and [Isha Puri](https://ishapuri.github.io/) for pointing to some of the relevant papers!